Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/access-management/030_user-management.en.md

 title = "User Management"
 slug = "user-management"
 weight = 30
+description = "Learn how to manage users in BOMnipotent, including creating, listing, approving, denying, and deleting user accounts."
 +++

 The first step when creating a new user is to request a new account.
 This step is described [elsewhere](/client/basics/account-creation/), because it is relevant for managers and consumers alike.